luludotdev/beatmap-schemas/README.md

 ]
 ```

-## Open a beatmap in VSCode
+## Open a beatmap in VS Code
-Now when you open a beatmap file in VSCode, you can format the document using the default JSON formatting by pressing:
+Now when you open a beatmap file in VS Code, you can format the document using the default JSON formatting by pressing:
 `Shift + Alt + F` on Windows
 `Shift + Option + F` on Mac